 Returning to Lefebvre, it can be said that the maintenance of the difference between the space conceived by the white elites and the space actually lived by the slaves, instead of the absorption of the lived space by the conceived space, was an expression of the strength of the black population.
-However, due to their subjugated position, the slaves and freedmen never succeeded in conceiving an alternative conceived space which might have supplanted that of the white elite.
-This was because the blacks did not, like the whites, constitute a group with a shared past or common value system.
-Rather their group included persons stemming, originally, from a range of very different African nations with different languages and religions and disposing of highly diverse social backgrounds.
-These differential features had, to be sure, been largely extinguished through the act of enslavement, which reduced them se peopleto the status of subjugation and the external feature of their dark skin.
-But they encountered huge difficulties in constructing a new collective identity, based on their role as slaves though transcending it.
-This process took place under the watchful eyes of the whites, in the framework of religious fraternities, but also within locales of common socialization, such as the fountains.
-Therefore these spaces probably harbored a special meaning for the blacks and thus held the potential for a conceived space of their own.
-Yet at the same time, the slaves helped to consolidate the spaces conceived by the white elites, because it was they, who built the aqueduct, the fountains and the water supply channels, according to the instructions of the white engineers, and it was they who repaired these facilities when needed.
-What the blacks did succeed in doing was to prevent the implementation of the conceived space of the white elites as perceived space (espace perçu), in particular, in respect to the foreign visitors, whose experience was stamped deeply by the image of the blacks.
+However, due to their subjugated position, the slaves and freedmen never succeeded in conceiving an alternative conceived space that might have supplanted that of the white elite.
+This was because, unlike the whites, the blacks did not constitute a group with a shared past or common value system.
+Rather, their group included people who originally stemmed from a range of very different African nations with different languages and religions, as well as highly diverse social backgrounds.
+These differential features had, to be sure, largely been extinguished through the act of enslavement, which reduced the Africans to the status of subjugation and the external feature of their dark skin.
+But they encountered huge difficulties in constructing a new collective identity, one based on their role as slaves, though transcending it.
+This process took place under the watchful eyes of the whites, in the framework of religious fraternities, but also within locales of common socialization such as the fountains.
+Therefore, these spaces harbored a special meaning for the blacks and thus held the potential for a conceived space of their own.
+Yet at the same time, the slaves helped to consolidate the spaces conceived by the white elites, because it was they who built the aqueduct, the fountains, and the water supply channels, according to the instructions of the white engineers, and it was they who repaired these facilities when needed.
+What the blacks did succeed in doing was preventing the implementation of the conceived space of the white elites as perceived space (espace perçu), particularly in respect to foreign visitors, whose experience was deeply stamped by the image of the blacks.

 ---